idogazit/WeSolve/README.md

 #### Run Django's development server:
 ```
+# cd to the folder which contains the "manage.py" file
+# do the first two steps again
+# might need do to (if an error is raised): python -m pip install Pillow
+python manage.py migrate
 python manage.py runserver
 ```
 #### Open up Chrome and go to 127.0.0.1:8000 and the app is now running in development mode!